All Episodes

 Of course not.

-They're violating the highest law we have, and the highest law written on the heart, human heart, thou shalt not kill, thou shalt not murder.
+They're violating the highest law we have and the highest law written on the heart, human heart, thou shalt not kill, thou shalt not murder.

-And to think that's a deterrent.
+It's preposterous, and to think that's a deterrent.

-Because you see what the left is trying to do, that they're gonna try and motivate this.
+Because you see what the left is trying to do.

-I see all of these comments that, well, unless there's a mass shooting at a Trump rally, Republicans won't do anything.
+Well, unless there's a mass shooting at a Trump rally, Republicans won't do anything.

 It was put out there.